Aayush-Basnet/Flutter-Journey/README.md

 ### Day03 Score App
 This is score count app where number increase/decrease by 1 when user click increase/decrease button.
 As score will restart from 0 when user click floating Icon on the screen.
 ![alt text](https://github.com/Aayush-Basnet/Photos/blob/83072ede40b3cbc9cca937fd2bd75ab5efb4ac61/score%20changer.jpg)

+## Dice Roller
+### Day04 Dice_roller
+I'm sure you have played Ludo more than once in your lifetime.
+What happen when you touch the dice?
+It rolls and comes a ramdon number.
+It can be 2, or maybe it can be 6 or 1.
+No one know the next number.
+Based on that concept, I have made a dice_roller concept where the number of picture or dice rolls randomly when you click roll button.
+Like the Ludo, here the next number is random which bring fun in practice.